-All elements of the proposed project would be new construction and would have a contemporary design feel.
-The proposed project includes no conjectural features or any other elements that would create a false sense of historical development.
+All elements of the proposed project would be new construction and would use a contemporary design vocabulary that would make it evident that the ferry terminal is not an original feature of NAS Alameda.
+Most important, the proposed project includes no conjectural features or any other elements that would create a false sense of historical development.